Healthcare in Mexico: Cost

 Cost of healthcare services in Mexico is variable and dependent on the nature of the service and the institution utilized.
 Generally, health costs associated with use of the public healthcare sector are higher than their private counterparts.
-Furthermore, individuals not insured under any current health insurance scheme most often utilize private doctors instead of public institutions.
-A study conducted in 2015 by Doubova et al. determined that roughly four percent of the uninsured population was faced with catastrophic expenditure of some sort at some point.
-Additionally, it was found that over half of uninsured individuals had not accessed care despite having a health issue due to financial issues.
-Additionally, a report by Munoz (2013) established that in the period following the implementation of the new 2003 health reform to the end of the decade, out-of-pocket patient expenditures, related to hospitalization, visit, medicine, diagnostic tests, alternative options, dental care, prolonged treatments, among others, had remained relatively similar.
+Individuals not insured under any current health insurance scheme most often utilize private doctors instead of public institutions.

+A 2015 study by Doubova et al. determined that roughly four percent of the uninsured population was faced with catastrophic expenditure of some sort at some point.
+It was found that over half of uninsured individuals had not accessed care despite having a health issue due to financial issues.
+A 2013 report by Munoz established that in the period following the implementation of the new 2003 health reform to the end of the decade, out-of-pocket patient expenditures, related to hospitalization, visit, medicine, diagnostic tests, alternative options, dental care, prolonged treatments, among others, had remained relatively similar.

 Comparative analysis of the cost of Mexican healthcare services costs has been performed by analysts.
 In 1992, the New York Times reported that residents of the United States living near the Mexican border routinely crossed into Mexico for medical care.
 Popular specialties included dentistry and plastic surgery.
 In 2007, The Washington Post reported that Mexican dentists charged 20-25% of US prices, and other procedures typically cost a third of the US price.

 Problems of lack of access to healthcare

 Factors that have demonstrated influence on the magnitude of accessibility available to healthcare include sparse distribution of institutional resources, and lack of specialized care services in isolated populations.
 Case studies involving clinical management of diarrheic disease in rural communities have emphasized concerns relating to the quality and range of services available to more isolated populations.

-Accessibility as it relates to rural communities has been a heavily studied topic and work here has revealed the existence of great disparities in breadth and effectiveness of services offered.
+Rural accessibility has been a heavily studied topic and work here has revealed the existence of great disparities in breadth and effectiveness of services offered.
 Issues related to accessibility of specialized services, especially institutions offering forms of care related to mental health, are prevalent in rural communities.
 Factors such as location, transportation, and the economic cost of implementation are the main factors associated with this.